Dichloropane

-Dichloropane ((−)-2β-Carbomethoxy-3β-(3,4-dichlorophenyl)tropane, RTI-111, O-401) is a stimulant of the phenyltropane class that acts as a serotonin–norepinephrine–dopamine reuptake inhibitor (SNDRI) with IC50 values of 3.13, 0.79 and 18 nM, respectively.
+Dichloropane ((−)-2β-Carbomethoxy-3β-(3,4-dichlorophenyl)tropane, RTI-111, O-401) is a stimulant of the phenyltropane class that acts as a serotonin–norepinephrine–dopamine reuptake inhibitor (SNDRI) with IC50 values of 3.13, 18, and 0.79 nM, respectively.
 In animal studies, dichloropane had a slower onset and longer duration of action compared to cocaine.

 Methylecgonidine is the direct precursor to this compound.

 Trans -CO2Me group

 The thermodynamic isomer with a trans -CO2Me group is still active.
 This isomer was used by Neurosearch to make three different phenyltropanes which were tested in clinical trials.